On the Learnability of Multilabel Ranking: Agnostic PAC Learnability of Score-based Rankers

 \section{Agnostic PAC Learnability of Score-based Rankers}

 In this section, we apply our results in the main paper to give sufficient conditions for the agnostic PAC learnability of score-based ranking hypothesis classes.
 A score-based ranking hypothesis $h: \mathcal{X} \rightarrow \mathcal{S}_K$ first maps an input $x \in \mathcal{X}$ to a vector in $\mathbbm{R}^K$ representing the ``score" for each label.
-Then, it outputs a permutation over the labels by sorting the real-valued vector in decreasing order of score.
-We formalize this concept below.
+Then, it outputs a ranking (permutation) over the labels in $[K]$ by sorting the real-valued vector in decreasing order of score.